The Petit Lenormand deck is available now. Limited stock

 Places where one ends a trial, a registration, or early support.

 School, daycare, leisure center, pediatrics office, service welcoming new employees or interns, structure for sports or artistic initiation: these places may be associated with a decision to withdraw, change establishments, or end a test.
-Scythe symbolizes the cut, Child reminds that what is at stake remains fragile and modifiable.
+Scythe symbolizes the cut, while Child reminds that what is at stake remains fragile and modifiable.

 Personality